AI for Teachers: A Complete Classroom Guide [2026]

 The DfE's 2025 guidance explicitly supports AI for formative, low-stakes marking, including classroom quizzes, homework feedback and exam-style question generation.
 Dylan Wiliam's research on formative assessment demonstrates that timely, specific feedback significantly improves achievement, yet traditional marking methods often delay this intervention by days or weeks.
 AI closes that gap.
 For a detailed breakdown of which subjects AI can mark reliably and which still need a teacher, see our guide to AI marking and feedback.

 The DfE is clear, however, that AI marking should supplement rather than replace teacher judgement.
-High-stakes assessments, summative evaluations and any context requiring understanding of individual pupil circumstances require human oversight.
+High-stakes assessments, summative evaluations and any context requiring understanding of individual learner circumstances require human oversight.
 King's College London's 2025 guidance on AI-assisted marking reinforces this: AI is a tool to support, not replace, professional activity.
 Schools running AI marking pilots (using tools like Graide, KEATH and TeacherMatic) report that teachers save 3-5 hours per week on routine marking whilst maintaining assessment quality.
 For practical strategies on integrating AI into your assessment workflow, see our guide to AI and student assessment.

-Genuine differentiation across a full class of 30 pupils has always been the aspiration; AI makes it practically achievable.
+Genuine differentiation across a full class of 30 learners has always been the aspiration; AI makes it practically achievable.
 Tools like Diffit can take a single source text and instantly produce versions at three or four reading levels.
-ChatGPT and Claude can generate problem sets that progress from foundational to extended, matched to individual pupils' current working levels.
+ChatGPT and Claude can generate problem sets that progress from foundational to extended, matched to individual learners' current working levels.
 What previously required an evening of preparation now takes minutes.
 For prompt templates and subject-specific examples, see our full guide to AI differentiation in the classroom.

 Building school-wide AI literacy starts with three foundations.
 First, every teacher needs a working understanding of what generative AI does and does not do, including its tendency to produce plausible-sounding but incorrect information.
 Our guide to AI literacy for teachers covers the technical foundations accessibly.
 Second, schools need a clear, practical AI policy that addresses which tools are approved, what data can and cannot be inputted, and how AI use should be acknowledged.
 The DfE published its first formal guidance in June 2025; for a step-by-step guide to translating this into a workable school document, see creating your school's AI policy.